Fluent Forever - Anki|

 Newspapers have somewhat less to fear from the government than they did some years ago, but they must be very careful what they print about crime, especially drug-related crime.
 A really "objective & accurate" reporter or editor writing about the drug wars is likely to have a short life span.

 I'm a huge fan of El Norte.
-They've done some great investigative reporting
+They've 'e some great investigative reporting

 El Norte en espanol